Milan144/ChatAII/README.md

 This app is using Python for the server-side and Flutter for the client-side app.

 ## Requirements

+- Python

-Make sure you have installed python and Flutter.
-Check if Flutter can run by typing "flutter doctor" (You need to add flutter to the path).
+- Flutter -> Check if Flutter can run by typing "flutter doctor" (You need to add flutter to the path).

+- Docker

 ### Optional requirement
 Its better if you have docker installed to easily access to a database.